St.George offers rainbow credit cards to celebrate Mardi Gras

 If you like the sound of the Vertigo card but would prefer a card with a few more perks, the St.George Vertigo Platinum card could be a better fit.

 Unlike the Vertigo card, the Platinum version comes with a bunch of complimentary insurances including travel insurance, flight inconvenience cover, purchase insurance, extended warranty and price guarantee cover.
-This card also comes with 24/7 access to a personal concierge, who you can call for help with anything from booking your next holiday or restaurant reservation to organising a gift for a loved one.

 Although it’s tempting to be lured in by the promise of a colourful card, make sure you compare the rates, fees and extra features of both cards with others on the market before you apply.